smartdevicelink/sdl_evolution/proposals/0295-screen-manager-audio-pass-thru.md

 /// @param microphoneDataHandler A handler that will be called with raw audio data
 /// @completionHandler A handler sent when the head unit sends a response and a possible error if one occurs.
 - (void)presentMicrophoneInputView:(SDLMicrophoneInputView *)microphoneInputView withAudioDataHandler:(SDLMicrophoneDataHandler)microphoneDataHandler completionHandler:(nullable SDLScreenManagerUpdateHandler)completionHandler;

-/// Dismisses the current microphone input view if there is one.
-If you're currently receiving audio data, you may not immediately cease to receive this data.
-/// @param completionHandler A possible error if one occurs
-- (void)dismissMicrophoneInputViewWithCompletionHandler:(nullable SDLScreenManagerUpdateHandler)completionHandler;

 @end
 ```